Chevrolet 90° V6 engine: LB1 and LB4

 In 1986, the 262 cid engine used in passenger cars saw an increase in power to 140 hp.
-This engine remained unchanged until 1990 when it was last used in taxi (RPO 9C6) and Police (RPO 9C1) Chevrolet Caprices.
-In 1986 the Chevrolet Astro and GMC Safari vans used the fuel-injected LB4 instead of the LB1.
-In 1987, the Chevrolet full size pick-ups and full-size vans were upgraded to use the LB4 throttle-body injection version of the 262 cid.
+This engine remained unchanged until 1990 when it was last used in taxi (RPO 9C6) and police (RPO 9C1) Chevrolet Caprices.
+In 1986, the Chevrolet Astro and GMC Safari vans used the fuel-injected LB4 instead of the LB1.
+In 1987, the Chevrolet full-size pickups and vans were upgraded to use the LB4 throttle-body injection version of the 262 cid.
 The mechanical fuel pump boss was retained but the hole was undrilled (marine applications had the fuel pump boss drilled and tapped).
-From 1987 onwards LB4s output was 160 hp for pickups, while full-size vans were rated at 150 hp.
-In 1988 the S-series trucks and S-Blazer and Jimmys had the LB4 262 cid as an available option (the accessory drive was upgraded to a serpentine belt drive), which later replaced the 2.8 as the base V6.
-The LB4 continued until 1996 with minor variations in power, but without any major change.
+From 1987 onwards, the LB4's output was 160 hp for pickups, while full-size vans were rated at 150 hp.
+In 1988, the S-10/S-15 trucks, S-10 Blazer, and S-15 Jimmy had the LB4 262 cid as an available option (the accessory drive was upgraded to a serpentine belt drive), which later replaced the 2.8L as the base V6.
+The LB4 continued until 1996 with minor variations in power, but without any major changes.
 While a majority of LB4s did not have a balance shaft, some 1994 model year engines may have a balance shaft since production of the cylinder block used on the L35 was phased in for both induction systems.
-The 1994 model year was the final time a non-balance shaft cylinder block was used; production 1995 TBI engines were all balance shaft engines.
+The 1994 model year was the final time a non-balance shaft cylinder block was used; production 1995 TBI engines were all balance-shaft engines.